-Imperialism is the policy or act of extending a country’s power into other territories or gaining control over another country’s politics or economics.
+The word “imperialism” comes from the Latin term imperium.
+It means "to command."
+Imperialism is the policy or act of extending a country’s power into other territories, or gaining control over another country’s politics or economics.

-For example, in 1898, the Spanish-American War ended Spain’s colonial empire in the Western Hemisphere.
+The Spanish American War ended Spain’s colonial empire in the Western Hemisphere in 1898.
 Spain ended its claims on Cuba and the U.S. took over rights to Guam, Puerto Rico, and the Philippines.
 It defeated Philippine nationalists a few years later.

 Imperialism vs. Colonialism

-Gaining control over another country's politics||Gains control over people|
+|Gains control over another country's politics||Gains control over people|

-Can occur without sending settlers
+|Can occur without sending in settlers||Often involves settlers from another country|

 Imperialism vs. Mercantilism

-Gaining control over another country's politics and/or economy||Exerts control over international trade|
+|Gains control over another country's politics and/or economy||Exerts control over international trade|

-Mercantilism is an economic theory that advocates government regulation of international trade to generate wealth and strengthen national power.
-Merchants and the government work together to reduce the trade deficit and create a surplus.
+Mercantilism is an economic theory that advocates government regulation of international trade to generate wealth and to strengthen national power.
+Merchants and the government work together to reduce the trade deficit and to create a surplus.

-In this model, the government strengthens merchants.
-It establishes monopolies, grants tax-free status, grants pensions to favored industries, and imposes tariffs on imports.
-In return, businesses funnel the riches from foreign expansion back to their governments.
+The government strengthens merchants in this model.
+It establishes monopolies, grants tax-free status, grants pensions to favored industries, and it imposes tariffs on imports.
+Businesses funnel the riches from foreign expansion back to their governments in return.
 Domestic business taxes pay for continuous national growth and increased political power.

 Imperialism vs. Capitalism